mmjosedaniel/covid-service-test-2/README.md

 Connection has been established successfully.
 ```

+Next I followed the next step:

-The next step was to create the service to get the COVID-19 API data.
+* Create the service to get the COVID-19 API data.
+* Create a model.